themlenthu/Project-work/README.md

 # Project-work
-Added jupyter notebook files of the projects.
-Added report of the descriptive answer evaluation project.
+Added jupyter notebook files of the projects.'\n' Added report of the descriptive answer evaluation project.